How Utilities Can Avoid Being Financially Swamped by the Coal Closure Wave

 - Whether bond proceeds can specifically mitigate community and worker impacts when fossil plants are retired early

 All three laws enable using bonds for refinancing unpaid investment in coal-fired power plants upon early plant retirements.
 Under each statute, utilities may voluntarily seek bonds.
-And all three require bonds to achieve lowest interest rates but with varying degrees of specificity, which can significantly affect consumer costs.
+And all three require bonds to achieve the lowest interest rates but with varying degrees of specificity, which can significantly affect consumer costs.

-In New Mexico and Colorado, securitization was part of substantial energy policy changes establishing aggressive carbon reduction goals so these statutes provide more robust models for states pursuing community transition and clean energy reinvestment.
-If utilities own a portion of replacement generation resources after a vigorous competitive procurement process, their shareholders benefit from long-term earnings on new, large-scale investments.
+In New Mexico and Colorado, securitization was part of substantial energy policy changes establishing aggressive carbon-reduction goals, so these statutes provide more robust models for states pursuing community transition and clean energy reinvestment.
+If utilities own a portion of replacement generation resources after a competitive procurement process, their shareholders benefit from long-term earnings on new, large-scale investments.

 Colorado allows securitized bonds to include community transition funding, while New Mexico requires clean replacements to be located in the same community as the coal plant being retired and specifies funding values for community and worker mitigation.
-By contrast, Montana’s securitization was a stand-alone enactment driven by environmental advocates using ratepayer savings to motivate bipartisan support for coal retirements.
+By contrast, Montana’s securitization was a standalone enactment driven by environmental advocates using ratepayer savings to motivate bipartisan support for coal retirements.

-Full cost recovery for unpaid coal plant balances is not necessarily a feature of legislation, nor should it be.
+Full cost recovery for unpaid coal plant balances is not necessarily a feature of the legislation, nor should it be.
 Instead, legislation typically enables public utility commissions to determine whether and how much recovery will be charged to consumers.

 In Colorado and Montana, utility regulators can determine recoverable asset values, depending on whether coal plant construction and operation investments were prudent.
 However, New Mexico’s legislation quantified recoverable amounts to be securitized for a particular coal plant.
 This unusual step has heightened tensions concerning the state’s utility regulator elections.